linkret/Parquet-puzzle/README.md

 To get started with development:

 1. Clone the repository with `git clone https://github.com/linkret/Parquet-puzzle.git`
-1. Make sure you have [Node.js and npm installed](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+2. Make sure you have [Node.js and npm installed](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
-2. Run `npm install` to install dependencies.
+3. Run `npm install` to install dependencies.
+4. Setup the local test DB with `npm run dev-db`.
-3. Start the development server with `npm run dev`.
+5. Start the development server with `npm run dev`.
-4. Open [http://localhost:8080](http://localhost:8080) in your browser.
+6. Open [http://localhost:8080](http://localhost:8080) in your browser.

+Alternatively you can use the Docker Hub image from `docker pull linkret/parquet-puzzle:latest` and forward the ports manually.

 Feel free to open issues or submit pull requests!